Dajeong1024/gnina/README.md

-  --size_x arg                       size in the X dimension (Angstroms) --size_y arg                       size in the Y dimension (Angstroms) --size_z arg                       size in the Z dimension (Angstroms) --autobox_ligand arg               Ligand to use for autobox --autobox_add arg                  Amount of buffer space to add to
+  --size_x arg                       size in the X dimension (Angstroms) --size_y arg                       size in the Y dimension (Angstroms) --size_z arg                       size in the Z dimension (Angstroms) --autobox_ligand arg               Ligand to use for autobox.
+A multi-ligand
+                                     file still only defines a single box.
+  --autobox_add arg                  Amount of buffer space to add to
                                      auto-generated box (default +4 on all six sides)